agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `hasItem()`

-With `hasItem()`, we can check if a specific Item exists in the Collection.
+Checks if a Item exists at the passed `itemKey` in the Collection.
 ```ts {1,3}
 MY_COLLECTION.hasItem(3); // Returns false
 MY_COLLECTION.collect({id: 1, name: 'frank'});